simonsmith/simonsmith.io/blog/_posts/2013-06-13-speeding-things-up-with-sessionstorage.md

     }
 };{% endhighlight %}

+> I needed the above for a work project, so have since turned it into it's own mini-library - [Storage wrap](https://github.com/simonsmith/storage-wrap)

 You&#8217;ll notice that the API is exactly the same.
 It&#8217;s a very simple wrapper and will merely get rid of the hassle of using `JSON.parse` or `JSON.stringify`.
 We&#8217;ll look at handling browsers that don&#8217;t support `sessionStorage` in a bit.

 ## Saving Ajax responses